There’s an art to finding travel accommodation. Here’s how to find affordable and good-quality accommodations when you’re already traveling.

 - Booking accommodation on short notice meant either paying more or having to stay somewhere not very nice.
 Six weeks in advance was the best way to get a good price and good quality.

 - Using their accommodation algorithm, they spent about 2 to 3 hours booking a place to stay in each of their destinations.
-Considering they spent only a week in most locations and were travelling for a year, they spent a considerable amount of time booking accommodations.
+Considering they spent only a week in most locations and were traveling for a year, they spent a considerable amount of time booking accommodations.

 - Staying somewhere for a whole week is often cheaper than booking a place for just a few days.

-The Accommodation Algorithm
+The Travel Accommodation Algorithm

 - Transit: They only looked at accommodations that were within easy access to public transit.